Tag: Crochetpattern

 That’s it!
 You have completed the Simplicity Set!
 I would LOVE to see your version of my crochet pattern!
 I LOVE to see all the different colors and sizes!

-You can tag me on any of the Social Media sites listed below using any of these hashtags!
+You can tag me on any of the Social Media sites listed below using the hashtag #simplicityset

 Find me, Jo of Jo’s Crafty Hook at the places listed below.